chenbk85/opios/readme.txt

 HOPProvisioningAccount_ForFutureUse.h
 - Not currently used, this will be the set of APIs that will replace the current provisioning mechanism

 Notes on the future API changes:
-Hookflash will replace the stack/client object with a simpler startup and shutdown of the stack mechanism.
-That will make setting up and using the SDK easier.

 The provisioning API will change to allow for 3rd party identities with any website and federation between websites.
 The new provisioning API is put inside the _ForFutureUse.h header file and has no implementation at this time.
 This API is of high priority.